apache/incubator-heron/website/content/docs/developers/java/topologies.md

 > You can see acking at work in a complete Heron topology in [this topology](https://github.com/twitter/heron/blob/master/examples/src/java/com/twitter/heron/examples/api/AckingTopology.java).

+Whereas acking a tuple indicates that some operation has succeeded, the opposite can be indicated when a bolt [fails](#failing) a tuple.

 ### Acking bolts

 Each Heron bolt has an `OutputCollector` that can ack tuples using the `ack` method.
 Tuples can be acked inside the `execute` method that each bolt uses to process incoming tuples. *When* a bolt acks tuples is up to you.
 Tuples can be acked immediately upon receipt, after data has been saved to a database, after a message has been successfully published to a pub-sub topic, etc.